tc39/proposal-object-getownpropertydescriptors/README.md

 }
 ```

-However, if `Object.getOwnPropertyDescriptors` was available, above boilerplate would look much simpler:
+However, if `Object.getOwnPropertyDescriptors` was available, above boilerplate would look like:
 ```js
 var completeAssign = (target, ...sources) =>
   sources.reduce((target, source) => {